admindebu/SpringDataJPA---Hibernate-Mapping-Tuotrial-with-working-code/README.md

 # SpringDataJPA---Hibernate-Mapping-Tuotrial-with-working-code
 Code respository cotains complete SPring Data JPA &amp; Hibernate ManyToOne, OneToMany, OneToOne and ManyToMany mapping example with explanation

-Step 1 : Download the code & Extract it
+Step 1 : clone or fork the project code.

 Step 2 : Import as a existing maven project and Build the project with "maven clean install" command All the Videos Link